 The DIY Advocacy Center was developed to share knowledge, tools, and a practical process with families of children with behavioral challenges.
-The Center was founded upon the belief that you know your child best and given the right plan and process, you will make decisions best suited to your family’s unique needs.
+The Center was founded on the belief that you know your child best and given the right plan and process, you will make decisions best suited to your family’s unique needs.

 When Julie turned to professionals to help her teenager who was struggling with depression, anxiety and suicidal ideation, she found it necessary to advocate for a better coordinated team than was offered.
 She learned how the health care and education systems worked so that she could make them work better for her child.
 While her family had very positive outcomes, Julie painfully watched other families mourning the losses of their children to suicide.